Corporate plan 2023 / 2028 (2025 / 26 refresh)

 The steps we will take to meet this well-being objective are:

-- Inclusion Strategy - We will deliver the inclusion strategy to embed universal provision for additional needs, specialist places for additional needs and a whole school approach to emotional health and psychological wellbeing.
+- Inclusion Strategy - We will deliver the inclusion strategy to embed inclusive provision for additional needs, specialist places for additional needs and a whole school approach to emotional health and psychological wellbeing.
 The strategy will promote attendance, inclusion, learner participation in decision making and reduction in peer-on-peer bullying and harassment in schools.

 - Welsh Language Skills Strategy - We will deliver a strategy that embeds the Siarter Iaith to all schools.
 The strategy will ensure that all schools are supported to develop learners' skills within and outside the classroom.
 We want learners to speak Welsh with confidence when they leave school.

 - Leadership Support Strategy - We will deliver a strategy to maintain and support effective leadership, including governance, across all schools.
 The strategy will promote self-improvement and collaboration.
-We want our school leaders to improve their own wellbeing in order to support practitioners and learners well.
+We want our school leaders to improve their own wellbeing to support practitioners and learners well.

 - Teaching Support Strategy - We will deliver a strategy to support literacy, numeracy, and digital competence to maintain, restore and accelerate learners' skills.
 The strategy will promote excellence across all schools.
 We want all teachers to equip learners with key skills to access all areas of learning.

 - Designing Destinations Strategy - We will deliver a strategy to support vocational learning, post-16 curriculum collaboration, careers and work-related education.
-We want schools to engage with community learning champions employers and other education providers to inspire successful futures for learners.
+We want schools to engage with community learning champions, employers and other education providers to inspire successful futures for learners.

 - Equity in Education Strategy - We will deliver a strategy to embed trauma informed practice across all schools, actions to reduce the impact of poverty on learners and meet our responsibilities as corporate parents.
-We want our vulnerable learners to access support in one place through community focussed schools.
+We want our vulnerable learners to access support in one place through community focused schools.

-- New and Better School Strategy - We want to provide an efficient and effective educational infrastructure to meet current and future demands for school places.
-We will deliver a transformed schools' estate using our school building and maintenance programme and also respond to the developments set out within the local development plan (LDP) while ensuring community benefits from contracts.
+- New and Better Schools Strategy - We want to provide an efficient and effective educational infrastructure to meet current and future demands for school places.
+We will deliver a transformed schools' estate using our school building and maintenance programme and respond to the developments set out within the local development plan (LDP) while ensuring community benefits from contracts.
 We want to reduce our carbon footprint within the school estate and make assets available for community use where local demand exists.

-By the end of 2024-2025 we will have:
+By the end of 2025-26 we will have ensured:

 How we will measure progress